 Account Rates Guide

-General Information
+General information

-On the Rates page, you can view information about the tariffs available for your project in the Teliqon portal.
+On the Rates page, you can view information about the rates available for your project in the Teliqon portal.
+You can access this page from the side menu on the left:

 The page contains the following elements: